YingfanWang/PaCMAP/README.md

 The initialization is also important to the result, but it's a parameter of the `fit` and `fit_transform` function.

 - `init`: the initialization of the lower dimensional embedding.
 One of `"pca"` or `"random"`, or a user-provided numpy ndarray with the shape (N, 2).
-Default to `"random"`.
+Default to `"pca"`.

 Other parameters include: